N7ghtm4r3/Equinox/documd/backend/EquinoxEnvironment.md

 public class Launcher {

   public static void main(String[] args) {

-    // used without init the server protector as needed
     EquinoxController.initEquinoxEnvironment(
             Launcher.class,
-            customSubDirectoryOne, customSubDirectoryTwo, ...)

-    // used to init the server protector to manage the server accesses EquinoxController.initEquinoxEnvironment(
-            "the path where storage the server secret", "the message to print when the server secret has been generated", Launcher.class,
-            args,
-            customSubDirectoryOne, customSubDirectoryTwo, ...)
+            args
+    );
     // ... your code ...

-    // normally launch your SpringBoot's application
+    // then normally launch your SpringBoot's application SpringApplication.run(Launcher.class, args);
-    SpringApplication.run(Launcher.class, args);

   }

   // to check the current mapped endpoints you can use this method